qu-cheng/COVID_exit/README.md

 * **Local_Sens_China_bseline_1m.rda**, **Local_Sens_China_bseline_2m.rda** and **Local_Sens_China_bseline_1m.rda** contains the results when the size of synthetic population was set to 1, 2, or 5 million for China under the baseline sceanrio.
 They were used to make Figure S3.

 ## Figures
+Contains pdf files for the figures in the manuscript